yuanweixin/tiger/tc/README.md

 Currently x86_64 programs can be generated.
 However there are no optimizations applied.
 Trivial register allocation is used to color registers, resulting in very bloated and inefficient assembly where every instruction reads and writes to memory.

+If I had to rate the book, I'd give it a 6/10 to 7/10 for the writing quality.
+It could have used an editor and better examples.
+I think it suffers from the need to balance brevity/linearity and depth, especially in the first 12 chapters where it needs to usher along a specific implementation.

+A nice supplement read is "Engineering a Compiler" by Cooper and Torzon.
+It is up-to-date (latest edition from 2023), has enough breadth in coverage of each topic, and is not as pedantic on the technical details as Dragon book.
+It also does a great job of providing an example to illustrate algorithms and concepts, which really aids with understanding.

+The dragon book remains a nice reference.
+Beware of the "international" edition that omits chapter 12 on interprocedural optimization.

+I find Muchnick's book comprehensive on the dataflow analysis techniques up to the time of its writing, but the writing style leave much to be desired.
+Basically sentences don't flow and the writing is on the dry side.

 # Progress
 - [x] 2 Lexical analysis
 - [x] 3 Parsing